Questions? Contact us: info@masondatacenterfacts.org

 Proposed Development Areas

-Properties under consideration for M-3 rezoning and potential data center development.
+Properties of community concern for potential data center development.

 The map below shows potential sites for data center development in the Mason area.
 These locations have not been officially confirmed, but are areas of interest based on available information.
 Use the research tools below to learn more.